-The Project would consist of a four-and-a-half-year pre-production construction period, followed by 20 years of production as outlined in the mine plan set out in Section 16.
+The Project would consist of a 4.5-year pre-production construction period, followed by 20 years of production as outlined in the mine plan set out in Section 16.
 The NPV and IRR were calculated at the beginning of the construction period in Year -4.5.